ssmirr/appdev-chapters/getting-strings-from-users.md

 and see how the output is different.

-You can see that the quotes around the string are removed, which makes sense if you're actually displaying output to a user and not debugging — users should not know or care about the quotes around Ruby strings.
-And the newline character causes the text to move to the next line.
-Most of the time, we'll stick with `p`, since it provides more details while debugging, but it's good to know that `puts` exists.
+You can see that the quotes around the string are removed, which makes sense if you're actually displaying output to a user and not debugging — users should not know or care about the quotes around Ruby `String`s.
+And the newline character causes a line break.

+Most of the time, we'll stick with `p`, since it provides more details while debugging; but it's good to know that `puts` exists.

 ## gets.chomp

-We almost never actually want the `\n` that results from the <kbd>return</kbd> keypress that submits the user's input to remain in the string.
-Fortunately, [the handy `.chomp` method](https://chapters.firstdraft.com/chapters/757#chomp){:target="_blank"} does exactly what we need — if there's a `\n` on the end of a string, it will remove it; if there isn't, it does nothing.
-So, in practice, when we call `gets` we almost always tack a `.chomp` on to it.
+We almost never want to keep `\n` that results from the <kbd>return</kbd> keypress that submits the user's input.
+Fortunately, [the handy `.chomp` method](https://chapters.firstdraft.com/chapters/757#chomp){:target="_blank"} does exactly what we need — if there's a `\n` at the end of a string, it will remove it; if there isn't, it does nothing.
+So, in practice, when we call `gets` we almost always tack a `.chomp` on to it immediately.
 Try modifying the program to:

 ```ruby
 their_name = gets.chomp